VIPCALs: A fully automated calibration pipeline for very long baseline interferometry data: Results and discussion

-\item Presence of subarrays (10 sources): Despite applying a VLBA-only filter during data selection, mislabeling in the NRAO Archive led to the inclusion of some observations involving additional antennas (e.g., from global VLBI experiments).
+The presence of subarrays gave rise to errors for ten sources.
+Despite applying a VLBA-only filter during data selection, mislabeling in the NRAO Archive led to the inclusion of some observations involving additional antennas (e.g., from global VLBI experiments).
 As a result, some datasets contain subarray configurations, where different groups of antennas observed different sources simultaneously.
-Proper handling of those datasets requires the \textit{USUBA} task in \texttt{AIPS}, which can assign subarrays indices based on scan structure.
+Proper handling of those datasets requires the \textit{USUBA} task in \texttt{AIPS}, which can assign subarray indices based on scan structure.
 While an automatic mode for \textit{USUBA} exists, it carries significant risk of misassignment and typically requires later verification, an approach incompatible with the goals of full automation.
 Although \texttt{VIPCALs} includes partial support for subarray detection, certain tasks may still fail due to inconsistent indexing when subarrays are not correctly defined.
 Manual subarray definition is planned for future versions.

-\item Incorrect ordering information in the header (2 sources): \texttt{VIPCALs} uses metadata in the \texttt{FITS} file header to determine whether the dataset requires reordering into the standard time–baseline format.
+Finally, incorrect ordering information in the header prevented successful calibration for 2 sources. \texttt{VIPCALs} uses metadata in the \texttt{FITS} file header to determine whether the dataset requires reordering into the standard time–baseline format.
 When this header information is incorrect, the data remain unordered, preventing \texttt{AIPS} from executing subsequent tasks.
 Although the pipeline could, in principle, verify or reorder the data by default, both operations are computationally expensive.
-Given the very low occurrence of such cases, the current approach is to rely on the header information and allow processing to fail when it is wrong. \end{itemize} These failures are concentrated in a relatively small number of archival projects and do not reflect systemic limitations of the pipeline.
+Given the very low occurrence of such cases, the current approach is to rely on the header information and allow processing to fail when it is wrong.

+These failures are concentrated in a relatively small number of archival projects and do not reflect systemic limitations of the pipeline.
 Most could be addressed through either minor user intervention or future extensions of the current workflow.